Styyx1/Ruvaak-Readme/.github/Ruvaak_Modifications.md

 Move every addition you make **above** the Synthesis esps.

 Things like standalone armors/weapons (craftable), texture replacers or most skse plugins won't cause any issues but there are still things to consider:
 - Armors/weapons: I integrated almost everything to use [Heim's](https://www.nexusmods.com/skyrimspecialedition/mods/54207) crafting system.
 If you don't care about consistency then standalone armors are easy to add right in.
 I would advise to run Synthesis for the armors/weapons.
-Disable the paper maps, Dyndolod and the Synthesis plugins except the first one and run one group at a time, closing Synthesis in between.
+Disable Dyndolod and the Synthesis plugins except the first one and run one group at a time, closing Synthesis in between.
 - Texture replacers: should not cause any harm and won't require any steps other than placing them above ``Ruvaak xLodGen Output`` on the left pane in MO2
-- SKSE Plugins: **You need to use plugins that are made for Skyrim version 1.6.xx**.
-This is mandatory and if your desired plugin does not exist for 1.6.xx (commonly refered as AE), then you can't use it.
+- SKSE Plugins: **You need to use plugins that are made for Skyrim version 1.6.353**.
+This is mandatory and if your desired plugin does not exist for 1.6.353 (commonly refered as AE), then you can't use it.

 ### Enemy, Encounter and NPC Mods